AnotherKamila/sdn-loadbalancer/report/report.md

 # Abstract

+TODO

 # Introduction

 L4 load-balancers enable horizontal scaling of traffic for a service across multiple application servers.
-They do so by mapping a _virtual IP_ (VIP) to a pool of _direct IPs_ (DIPs), or the actual application servers: when a request arrives to the VIP, the load balancer forwards it to one of the multiple servers in the DIP pool.
+They operate by mapping a _virtual IP_ (VIP) to a pool of _direct IPs_ (DIPs), or the actual application servers: when a request arrives to the VIP, the load balancer forwards it to one of the multiple servers in the DIP pool.
 This is critical to performance, especially for large services, because with load balancing what appears to be a single endpoint can process more requests at the same time.
-However, the load balancer quickly becomes a bottleneck: a high-end software load balancer can forward up to 12 Mpps, while the underlying network throughput can easily reach multiple Gpps.\ref{maglev}
+However, the load balancer quickly becomes a bottleneck: a high-end software load balancer can forward up to 12 million packets per second (12 Mpps), while the underlying network throughput can easily reach multiple billion packets per second (Gpps).\ref{maglev}

 Furthermore, load balancers typically select servers from the pool uniformly, which can pose problems in multiple scenarios.